napframework/nap-docs/app/manual/05_scene.md

 Resources vs Instances {#resources_instances}
 =======================

 We briefly touched upon the difference between resources and instances in the example above.
-Resources are 'simple' data containers that can be authored in JSON.
+Resources are 'simple' data containers that can be authored in Napkin.
 Resources are rather static and often remain in their original state.
-An instance is never part of a JSON file.
-An instance only exists inside the running application.
-NAP creates these instances for you.
-An [Entity](@ref nap::Entity) declared in JSON is such a resource that has a [runtime counterpart](@ref nap::EntityInstance) that is updated by NAP every frame.
+An instance, on the other hand, is never part of a data file.
+An instance only exists inside the running application and is created by NAP.
+An [Entity](@ref nap::Entity) is such a resource.
+It has a [runtime counterpart](@ref nap::EntityInstance) that is updated by NAP every frame.

 The position of the bike (in the example above) changes as it moves through the world.
-The initial position of the bike is declared in JSON but the runtime position changes each frame.
+The initial position of the bike is declared in Napkin but the runtime position changes each frame.
 When there are multiple bikes in the scene, each bike has its own position.
-As a programmer you want to change the position of each bike programmatically, ie. set it based on a set of conditions.
+As a programmer you want to change the position of each bike programmatically, ie: set it based on a set of conditions.
 When you do that you modify the run-time state of a bike, not the resource that was used to create 'an instance of' the bike.

 To summarize:
 - Resources contain static, shared, read-only data